KK201431873/cis1200-hw-9/README.txt

   4. Testable Component
-I wrote several tests in src/test/java/org/cis1200/game2048/BoardTest.java which cover board initialization, moving tiles in all directions, scorekeeping, board state history, undo, win/loss, and IO actions like saving/loading games.
+I wrote several tests in src/test/java/org/cis1200/game2048/BoardTest.java which cover board initialization, moving tiles in all directions, scorekeeping, board state history, undo, win/loss, and saving/loading IO operations.
 This usage of the Testable Component concept is appropriate because there are at least 13 total tests (10 for the concept plus 3 minimum tests) and they all target the game's core model independent of the GUI.
 These tests are all distinct from each other, since even though moveUp and moveDown both test moving, the direction is significant due to edge cases such as array index being 0 or array.length-1.

 ===============================
 =: File Structure Screenshot :=